Stories of meditation: Practitioners share and review their first-hand experiences

 Kristine Carlson is a writer & bestselling author (Don’t Sweat The Small Stuff; An Hour to Live, An Hour to Love).
 A mentor for women and girls navigating that exceptionally urgent & poignant time known as “middle age.”
 A motivational speaker who knows what it means to be plunged into traumatic grief and sorrow. —

 Mike Sampey from England recalls his journey into meditation.
-Now himself a meditation teacher, he starts his story by describgin the initial anxiety and fear of the unknown. —
+Now himself a meditation teacher, he starts his story by describing the initial anxiety and fear of the unknown. —

-“Since we are programmed in the West to believe that learning a new skill requires effort, concentration, and that if we don’t succeed, we should “…try, try again,” we are almost guaranteed to run into self-defeating thoughts about meditation.
+“Since we are programmed in the West to believe that learning a new skill requires effort and concentration and that if we don’t succeed, we should “…try, try again,” we are almost guaranteed to run into self-defeating thoughts about meditation.
 Sadly, I have met many frustrated would-be meditators along my path…“ — read further

-After years of combat operations with US Special Forces, William T. Hathaway made a U-turn by shaking off ‘the warrior indoctrination’ and becoming a peace activist and a meditation teacher.
-In this essay, he looks into the deeper reachers of consciousness. —
+After years of combat operations with US Special Forces, William T. Hathaway made a U-turn by shaking off ‘the warrior indoctrination’ and becoming a peace activist and meditation teacher.
+In this essay, he looks into the deeper reaches of consciousness. —

 Prudence Farrow Bruns was among the first in the West to become initiated into Transcendental Meditation, starting to practice in 1966 at the age of 17.
 Two years later, she went to study with Maharishi Mahesh Yogi in Rishikesh.
 In this video interview, Prudence shares her experiences of a true spiritual journey. —

 “The rewards are infinite. … When you transcend, when you meditate, it allows the heart and the mind to balance.
 When they’re balanced is when you are really healthy.
 You are happy – you’re happy mentally and happy emotionally, and happy spiritually.” — read further